 - Friday 5th October - ERA business meeting.

 The public symposium "Restoration in Urban Areas" will bring together restoration practitioners and researchers, from across the world to discuss how to deliver effective innovative ecological restoration, particularly in the urban context.
-Abstract submission deadline is 13/07/2018.
-Abstract submission guidelines can be downloaded here.
-Registration for the symposium will be launched soon.

-- Friday 5th October - ERA business meeting.

-The public symposium "Restoration in Urban Areas" will bring together restoration practitioners and researchers, from across the world to discuss how to deliver effective innovative ecological restoration, particularly in the urban context.
 You can register for the symposium here.